 - Stain boards

 Once boards are cut to length, stain each one with wood stain to achieve the desired color.
-I stained both sides so all the wood even in that won’t be seen will weather the same way as the front.
+I stained both sides so all the wood, even in in the back is sealed with the protective stain and finish.

 I set up two folding tables to make the staining process go faster.
 I also used two foam blocks to keep the board I was staining off the table.

 - Install vertical mounting boards on brick wall.

-Use painter’s tape to mark center of wall and where the boards will end on each side of that center mark.
+Use painter’s tape to mark center of the wall and where the boards will end on each side of that center mark.

 Hold up one board and place vertically on wall.
 Use a bubble level to make sure it is straight.

 Use a concrete screw and power screw driver to attach the boards both at the top, middle and bottom.
 This was the hardest part of the job.
 It takes some muscle to drill the holes into the brick.

-Note: If you can, figure out where the horizontal boards will be placed so you can drill the screws into the wall where they will be hidden when a horizontally placed board goes on top.
+Note: If you can, figure out where the horizontal boards will be placed on the wall so you can drill the screws into the wall where they will be hidden when a horizontally placed board goes on top.

 - Add Two or More Vertical Boards